The Winter of Our Monetized Content: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating, "Well, here you go, Homer.
 'The Winter of Our Monetized Content' has a few things going for it right out of the Season 31 gate.
 Clever title, as far as Simpsons title gags go.
 And John Mulaney is a fine get for the first guest star of the season.
 Apart from having the voice acting chops to spare at this point, his standup relies on a specificity of vocal style that makes for a memorable one-shot character in bespectacled hipster tech millionaire (billionaire?), the cleverly named Warburton Parker.
 The episode itself is standard mid-season Simpsons, free from the invariably forgettable 'Look at us!' stunt plotting of a lot of recent Simpsons season premieres."

 Tony Sokol of Den of Geek rated this episode 3 out of 5 stars.
+He stated that the commentary on social media is a bit late, but the humor is enough to keep watching.

+Jesse Bereta of Bubbleblabber gave the episode a 9 out of 10.
+He said it was "one of the best premieres in a long time" by having a plot involving the main characters.
+He also highlighted the cultural references and the self-references.